Nilpotent Symmetries of a 4D Model of the Hodge Theory: Augmented (Anti-)Chiral Superfield Formalism: Nilpotent (anti-)co-BRST Symmetries: Use of the Chiral and Anti-chiral Superfields and their Super-expansions

-Furthermore, it can be readily verified that the following very useful set of quantities are found to be co-BRST invariant quantities, namely;
+For the sake of generality of our present approach, we do {\it not} utilize the restriction $s_{(a)d}\,(\partial^\nu B_{\nu\mu}(x)) = 0$ because this is connected with the dual-HC where the differential geometric operator $\delta = -\,*\,d\,*$ plays an important role because $\delta B^{(2)} = (\partial^\nu B_{\nu\mu}) dx^\mu$.
+Furthermore, it can be readily verified that the following very {\it useful} set of quantities are found to be co-BRST invariant, namely;

 The above claim can be checked explicitly by exploiting the co-BRST symmetry transformations ($s_d$) given in (4).
 As a consequence, the above set of invariant quantities, generalized onto the (4, 1)-dimensional anti-chiral super-submanifold, would remain independent of the ``soul" coordinate $\bar\theta$.
-In other words, we have the following conditions:
+This requirement is one of the key features of the augmented version of (anti-)chiral superfield formalism.
+In other words, we have the following co-BRST invariant restrictions on the anti-chiral superfields:

 We note that the fields on the r.h.s. of the above equality are {\it only} function of the ordinary spacetime coordinates ($x^\mu$) but the (super)fields on the l.h.s. are function of the anti-chiral superspace coordinates ($x^\mu, \bar\theta$).
 Thus, after substitution of the superfields (12) into the expressions of the l.h.s., we have to set the coefficients of $\bar\theta$-variable equal to zero.
-This exercise yields the following relationships amongst the secondary fields and the basic as well as auxiliary fields of the ordinary 4D gauge theory, namely;
+This exercise yields the following relationships amongst the {\it secondary} fields and the {\it basic} as well as {\it auxiliary} fields of the ordinary 4$D$ gauge theory: